 Gild Collective interactive workshops are centered on the development of workplace leadership skills.
 Delivered via multi-day intensive or ongoing series, we tailor our module-based sessions to meet the needs of each audience.
 We know each cohort is unique, so we begin our engagement with qualitative and quantitative data collection to guide the program.
 Whether we’re defining career plans or leading in the face of bias, we focus on the issues that matter most—always presented through a lens of positivity and progress.

 When a woman sees her peer hurdle an obstacle, or shatter a stereotype, she feels inspired to do the same.
-Our workshops are built on the power of the collective and are enhanced through optional creative facilitation.
-Some might call it the domino effect; we proudly call it the Gild effect.
+Our workshops are built on the power of the collective.

 Words of Affirmation